LeonidMem/EnumExtender/README.md

 }
 ```

-Somehow, JDK allows such switch/case to exist, which, to me, is a little bit strange, because all types, except
+Somehow, JDK allows such switch-case to exist, which, to me, is a little bit strange, because all types, except
 especially this one, are backwards compatible.
 In the bytecode `IncompatibleClassChangeError` is hardcoded on
 the default branch for this, so there is only one solution — select branch from all other existing ones.

 # Known issues:
-* `IncompatibleClassChangeError` in enhanced switch/cases as described above
+* `IncompatibleClassChangeError` in enhanced switch-cases as described above
 * Abstract enumeration cannot be initialized
 * `EnumSets` and `EnumMaps` that were created before extension will be broken